ashutoshgngwr/validate-fastlane-supply-metadata/README.md

 for accessing the Play Store which is a major security flaw.

 This action uses a docker image to validate Fastlane's metadata.
-The docker image is built from the Go source from this repository.
-The Go source code is just a 250 lines of validation logic to test all the files in Fastlane metadata against the constraints from the Play Store listing.
+The docker image is built from the Go code in this repository.
+The Go code is ~250 lines of validation logic to test all the files in Fastlane metadata against the constraints from the Play Store listing.

 ## Usage